ChrisHeiden/Project_Icarus/README.md

 $ npm start
 ```

+Add your keys and secrets of the plattforms in server/routes/plattformData.js.
+Notice that I used the Twitter, Flickr and the Tumblr APIs.
+If you try different, the webpage probably won't work.

 Start the web application by open a browser and open
 ```url
 $ http://localhost:3000
 ```

 If you use Chrome, you get the best outcome.
 However, it depends on the resolution of the desktop.
 Unfortunately, the webpage isn't responsive yet.